CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 typically around periods of drastic changes in on-chain liquidity.

-- On the **24h realized vol chart**, high_vol_breakout lines up with the tallest vol soikes, while normal_calm fills in the low-vol background. deep_liquidity_reconfig typically occurs in transitions in vol instead of at the very peak.
+- On the **24h realized vol chart**, high_vol_breakout lines up with the tallest vol spikes, while normal_calm fills in the low-vol background. deep_liquidity_reconfig typically occurs in transitions in vol instead of at the very peak.

 These plots help show that KMeans regimes correspond to recognizable phases in